 The lessons learned from the response to the Coronavirus pandemic also cannot be overestimated.
 There are positive lessons, such as the speed and efficiency of the vaccine rollout, which we should learn from, and a similar enthusiasm and pace should be applied to the climate crisis.
 As we emerge from the worst of the pandemic, the green recovery presents a once in a lifetime opportunity to reshape the economy.
 We now have the necessary ambition and an unprecedented starting point for building a carbon neutral society.

 Dylan Webster is a solicitor in Shepherd and Wedderburn’s energy and natural resources team and Scott Rodger is a solicitor in the firm’s regulation and markets team.

-You can join the next webinar in our Green Recovery series by taking this link.
 If you would like to view other webinars in our series (including Growing Greener) or for more information generally, please visit our Green Recovery web page.